Víctor Jara: Political activism

 On 11 September 1973, the Chilean military, with the support of the United States, overthrew the Allende government, resulting in Allende's suicide and the installation of Augusto Pinochet as dictator.
-On the day of the coup, Jara was on his way to work at the Technical University.
-He slept that night at the university along with other teachers and students and sang to raise their morale.
+Jara was on his way to work at the Technical University when the coup began.
+He spent that night at the university with other teachers and students, singing to keep up their spirits.